Javontae Jean-Baptiste: Professional career

 Jean-Baptiste was selected by the Washington Commanders in the seventh round (222nd overall) of the 2024 NFL draft.
 He signed his four-year rookie contract on May 10, 2024.
 Jean-Baptiste recorded his first career sack in Week 3.
 He was placed on injured reserve on October 16, after suffering an ankle injury in Week 6.
 He was activated on November 23.

 After suffering a torn pec in the Week 4 loss against the Atlanta Falcons, Jean-Baptiste was placed on injured reserve on October 1, 2025.

+During the 2026 preseason, Jean-Baptiste switched from defensive end to outside linebacker in the new defensive scheme implemented by Daronte Jones.